.J.Crew Demylee Leopard Wide Leg Pants

 New York Fashion Designer Pauline Trigère wearing her signature tinted eyeglasses.

 Pauline died at the age of 93 in 2002 of natural causes.
-I say the fashionably on time Pauline Trigère because of her classic and timeless designs still influencing today’s fashion.
+I say the fashionably on time Pauline Trigère because of her classic and timeless designs that still influence today’s fashion.
 Still relevant, Canadian fashion designer Franklin Benjamin Elman recently relaunched, Trigère believing that her brand aligns with today’s styles.

 Thank you for reading!
 Have a fabulous week.